-The one thing we did not put on our registry was a high chair---and not just because baby won't need one until she can sit up.
-In my family, we have an heirloom chair that has traditionally been passed from father-to-son since it was first purchased in 1914 for my expectant great grandmother.
-Fortunately for me, my older brother and his wife already had a sleek and modern plastic high chair for their first born, although my niece did use the chair during weekly visits to Grandma and Grandpa's.
+The one thing we did not put on our registry was a high chair—and not just because baby won't need one until she can sit up.
+In my family, we have an heirloom chair that has traditionally been passed from father to son since it was first purchased in 1914 for my expectant great grandmother.
+Fortunately for me, my older brother and his wife already had a sleek and modern plastic high chair for their firstborn, although my niece did use the chair during weekly visits to Grandma and Grandpa's house.

-In the tradition of my father and grandfather, I'm also making some modifications of my own that will bring this family heirloom into the 21st Century.
-But before I get lynched for destroying a 98 year old antique, I should point out that, although I'm usually a purist when it comes to restoring furniture, this piece has been modified so many times, it no longer retains its value as an antique.
-It does however, retain its value as a sentimental piece and family tradition.
+In the tradition of my father and grandfather, I'm also making some modifications of my own that will bring this family heirloom into the 21st century.
+But before I get lynched for destroying a 98-year-old antique, I should point out that, although I'm usually a purist when it comes to restoring furniture, this piece has been modified so many times it no longer retains its value as an antique.
+It does, however, retain its value as a sentimental piece and family tradition.

-Updating an antique
+Updating an Antique

 As my father likes to tell me: "form follows function and a family heirloom is only as good as it is useful."
-Living in a small house, I tend to agree with this sentiment, so when Grandpa and Grandma found out they were expecting and my Grandpa changed the design---purist or not---I can't say I blame him.
+Living in a small house, I tend to agree with this sentiment, so when Grandpa and Grandma found out they were expecting and my grandpa changed the design—purist or not—I can't say I blame him.

 When my dad inherited the high chair, he didn't have the time to change the puke-yellow upholstery before my brother moved in and took over, but he did have time to replace the pine tray with a beautifully crafted oak tray made to match the quality and wood of the original.
 Now it's my turn to make some changes.
 After 98 years of babies and storage, the wood was in need of some serious cleaning and conditioning.
 Additionally, the ugly, cracked, and crusty naugahyde needed to go and be replaced with something that could be removed and cleaned.

-Stripping and preparing to refinish
+1. Stripping and Preparing to Refinish

 The first step to refinishing anything, especially something with so many bolts, screws, and gears, is to take lots of pictures.
 To strip and refinish a piece like this, it's necessary to take everything apart.
 Photos will not only allow you to see your progress, they will also give you a point-of-reference when you go to reassemble your furniture.

-Before you begin any stripping process, you'll need a few supplies on-hand.
-You can wait to purchase your varnish or stain once you're done with the stripping, but for this first step you need to have all your supplies within reach.
+Before you begin any stripping process, you'll need a few supplies on hand.
+You can wait to purchase your varnish or stain once you're done with the stripping, but for this first step, you need to have all your supplies within reach.
 In addition to your paint stripper, you'll also need paint thinner to remove and neutralize excess stripper.
 You'll also need a ready supply of at least two grades of steel wool; one medium to coarse, the other fine, no more than 00.
 You'll also need a couple of stainless steel or plastic bowls or buckets for your stripper and your paint thinner.

 Remove all the hardware and store it in a bowl or bag.
 If your parts are rusted and grimy, clean them with a little WD-40, or a solution of water and CLR.
 Gently scrub the dirtiest pieces with some steel wool or a wire brush to remove the worst of the grime.
 Don't leave metal parts to soak in water.
 When you're done with the cleaning, carefully dry each piece.